 Sri Lankan Mask Carving Workshop Galle

 Step into the centuries-old tradition of Sri Lankan ceremonial mask carving and work alongside a master artisan using traditional carving tools and techniques.
-In this 1.5-hour immersive workshop, guests are introduced to the foundations of the craft while gaining rare insight into one of Southern Sri Lanka’s most enduring artistic traditions.

 More about